CollinDewey/terascripting/content/presentations/scanning-reconnaissance-ctf-basics/index.md

 ## What is Scanning & Reconnaissance?

 Scanning
-- Probing systems to identity what data they are sending out Reconnaissance
+- Probing systems to identity what they are hosting

+Reconnaissance
 - Gathering information about a target

+---

+## What is an IP?

+Each computer has a numeric address google.com is an alias to 142.250.191.110

 ---